FAQ

 Are there any sample data management plans or templates?

 Absolutely.
 We’re happy to advise you individually.
 Just contact us via email or our contact form.
-We will then arrange an appointment in order to assist you in handling your research data based on your needs.
+We will then arrange an appointment to assist you in handling your research data based on your needs.

 Will you review my data management plan for me?